 1. Automated backup option

-If your business only manually backs up data, there is a high chance that a person in charge of this task will forget about it and some data will remain unprotected.
+If your business only manually backs up data, there is a high chance that a person in charge of this task will forget about it.
+As a result, some data will remain unprotected.

 2. Backup frequency